laurenhallden/designer-survey/philly/about.md

 ---
 layout: about
 title: About
-permalink: /about
+permalink: /philly/about
-summary: About the team behind the {{ site.title }}
+summary: About the team behind the survey
 ---